SunGard-Labs/sg-protractor-tools/docs/memory.md

 ```
 {
     writeLogFile: true,
+    writeCsvFile: true,
-    writeCsvFile: true
+    generateGraph: true
 }
 ```

 * `writeLogFile`: Enable/disable writing memory results to a log file.
 * `writeCsvFile`: Enable/disable writing memory results to a CSV file.
+* `generateGraph`: Enable/disable generating memory results graph to a PNG file.

-By default, the results are written to a log file (in textual form, comparing each call with the previous one), and to a CSV file (raw numbers, great for analysis in something like Excel).
+By default, the results are written to a log file (in textual form, comparing each call with the previous one), to a CSV file (raw numbers, great for analysis in something like Excel) and a graph is also generated in a PNG file.
 The name of the file is derived from the test case's description and the current timestamp.

 Example usage: